Tutorial: Using an Amazon S3 trigger to invoke a Lambda function - AWS Lambda

 Next steps

-Try the more advanced tutorial.
-In this tutorial, the Amazon S3 trigger invokes a function to create a thumbnail image for each image file that is uploaded to your bucket.
+In Tutorial: Using an Amazon S3 trigger to create thumbnail images, the Amazon S3 trigger invokes a function that creates a thumbnail image for each image file that is uploaded to a bucket.
 This tutorial requires a moderate level of AWS and Lambda domain knowledge.
-You use the AWS Command Line Interface (AWS CLI) to create resources, and you create a .zip file archive deployment package for your function and its dependencies.
+It demonstrates how to create resources using the AWS Command Line Interface (AWS CLI) and how to create a .zip file archive deployment package for the function and its dependencies.